Panthersoul/Panthersoul/README.md

 ### Hi there 👋
 🔭 I´m a full stack developer with experience on:  <br />
  .NET - C# - SASS - CSS - HTML - Javascript - React - Node - Express - Sql - Networking <br/>

- Project Manager
+💬 Want to tell me something?

+## 📫 How to reach me: contacto@panthersoul.uy

+#### PS: Panthersoul it´s just nickname that reveals the love for the Big Cat family. 🐆

 🎩<br />
 👀👂<br />
 👃<br />
-💋<br />
+👅<br />

-💬 Tell me what you think...

-## 📫 How to reach me: contacto@panthersoul.uy

-#### PS: Panthersoul it´s just nickname that reveals the love for the Big Cat family. 🐆